 - Natural hand sanitizer

-- Sugar scrub (very quick and easy to make at home!)
+- Sugar or salt scrub – Or make your own quick and easy sugar scrub at home.

 - Frankincense and myrrh lotion bars (good for the men in your life too!)

 - Natural facial serum or clay mask

 - Vitamins for the kids

 - Sleepology by Genexa (for kids or grown-ups who have trouble sleeping)

 - Toups Organics (Makeup & Beauty) – They have an incredible line of clean cosmetics, lotions, and even a baking-soda-free deodorant for sensitive types.